AdamZA/markdown-cv/index.md

 ## Goals

 My growth at Oracle has given me opportunities to work on a variety of services: contributing to the API, front-end, dev-ops/infrastructural requirements, and debugging/resolving live services issues.
 That said, I've typically been working within established patterns and libraries, following internal documentation and references.
-I'd like to deepen my understanding with an environment change, by applying fundamentals with unfamiliar technologies/frameworks while upskilling and delivering.
+I'd like to deepen my understanding with an environment change, by applying fundamentals with unfamiliar technologies/frameworks while upskilling and delivering, and by building new tools/applications from scratch.
 I've also found enjoyment in dev-ops and infrastructure responsibilities - as it empowers me when assisting with live service issues and minimizing customer impact, which I find rewarding.
 I'd like the opportunity to further grow in this space.

 ## Work